-Intangible assets that are purchased like a trademark or brand name usually have a limited life and value.
+Intangible assets like a trademark or brand name usually have a minimum life and value.
 Amortization is a forecasted adjustment which tells about the declining value of a specific asset every year.
-During the time of liquidation, the decreased market value of a particular asset can be entirely different from the cost, which is left after deducting the accumulated amortization.
+During the time of liquidation, the market value of a particular asset decreases, which can be entirely different from the cost.
+The amount in hand after deductions can be the consider as amortization.

 7. LIFO Reserve

-In order to adjust inflated inventory costs over a certain period of time, accounting adjustment is made which is known as LIFO reserve.
+In order to adjust inventory costs that inflates over a certain period of time, make accounting adjustment which is a LIFO reserve.
 When sold, accumulated LIFO adjustments may be more or less of its adjusted market value.

 8. On-Hand Retail Inventory Value

-The value of the inventory, which is ready for selling, is determined by its market cost.
+The value of the inventory, which is ready for selling depends on its market cost.
 If the cost for producing 10 pairs of jeans is $120, they might sell in the market for $300 or even more.
 This means that accumulated inventory retail value could exceed the value stated in the market.

 9. Team Value

-The value of your team in terms of its experience and expertise might not be mentioned in the balance sheet, but it is clearly visible to any potential buyer.
+The value of your team in terms of its experience and expertise should be in the balance sheet, but it is clearly visible to any potential buyer.
 If you have a highly experienced and skilled team, your overall business value might just be more than you would have ever imagined!

-In a nutshell, it is concluded that there are a lot of items that are not part of the traditional balance sheet but hold a great value in the market.
+In a nutshell, there are a lot of items that are not part of the traditional balance sheet but hold a great value in the market.
 They provide business owners with the actual picture of their financial position in the market.
-So, it is recommended to take into consideration their value at the time of checking a balance sheet and especially when looking to sell a business!
+So, it is ideal to take into consideration their value at the time of checking a balance sheet and especially when looking to sell a business!
 Yes, these excluded items would add to your complexity of managing your balance sheet and overall accounting process, but it is more of a benefit for you.

 In case, you lack the time or skills needed to manage this crucial task, along with other accounting chores, you may consider seeking accounting services.
 This way, you will not only be able to save time and effort in managing day-to-day accounting tasks but also use the same for enhancing business growth and scalability.
-Join hands with Cogneesol’s proficient accounting team, delivering accurate and timely back-office solutions to businesses worldwide for 13 years.
-Get in touch to start your 14-day free trial now!
+Join hands with Cogneesol’s proficient accounting team, delivering accurate and timely back-office solutions to businesses worldwide since 2008.
+Get in touch at [email protected] or call us at +1 833-313-3143 to start your 14-day free trial now!

 Thought-leadership articles, blogs, case studies on how to optimize operations, makes processes efficient, reduce costs, be future-ready – Stay abreast with our newsletter.